tewidis/HPCA/markdown/cache_coherence.md

     * Add a separate line to the bus to communicate if a block is already in another core's cache
         - If a block is only used by one core, its writes don't go to the bus
-3. In the below example, writes to B and C will not be brodcast while writes to A will be broadcast
+3. In the example below, writes to B and C will not be brodcast while writes to A will be broadcast

 | ![bus_optimization](images/cache_coherence_bus_optimization.png)